beginning of content

 How is menopause treated?

-There is a range of treatments that your doctor might suggest to help you manage menopausal symptoms.
-Depending on the severity of your symptoms, they may recommend several treatments at one time.
-Your doctor will work with you to find the best treatment for you.
-Treatments include:
+There is a range of treatments that your doctor may suggest to help you manage menopausal symptoms.
+Depending on how bad your symptoms are, they may recommend several treatments at one time.

 LOOKING FOR A MEDICINE? — To search by brand name or active ingredient, use the Medicines information search feature.